 This course seeks to enable participants to prepare students to write the CSEC and CAPE Information Technology and Computer Science examinations.
 Participants would be required to analyze the knowledge required of these syllabi and link them to the modes, methods and materials that are most suitable to teach them.
-Emphasis would be placed on the investigation of ways to guide secondary school students in acquiring knowledge of programming in on structured computer language.
+Emphasis would be placed on the investigation of ways to Return to Table of Content guide secondary school students in acquiring knowledge of programming in on structured computer language.